mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 link to 5thD and other studies guided by

 Also introduce the process of Chapter 5 design narrative

+**Practicalities and Challenges**

+The process of keeping data online and available is tricky.

+For example some Thimble projects from P1 were lost when the project was discontinued.

 #### Brief of facilitation and description by Phase - but this is analysis - SO MOVE OR THINK ABOUT THAT.